erickmerchant/vanilla-kit/README.md

 });
 ```

-And if that trivial example is tree-shaken you should just end up with the code for classes, and the reactive API, which will be far less than 1.4 kB.
+And if that contrived example is tree-shaken you should just end up with the code for classes, and the reactive API, which will be far less than 1.4 kB.

 Use `append` in this form once you have constructed everything, to put it into your document.